 Saudi Arabia plans to complete the first phase of the Neom City Project by 2025.
 The scheme is estimated to cost $500 billion.
 On January 29, 2019, Saudi Arabia revealed that it had formed a closed joint-stock company called Neom with $500 billion.
 The company’s aim, wholly acquired by the Public Investment Fund, the sovereign wealth fund, was to develop the economic zone of Neom.

-Furthermore, aiming for the city to get powered solely by solar and wind power.
+Furthermore, it aims for the city to be powered solely by solar and wind power.
 Due to the city’s design construction starting from scratch, more infrastructure innovations and mobility have been suggested.
 Planning and construction will be done with $500 billion from the country’s Public Investment Fund and international investors.

 Egypt stated that it is contributing some land to the Neom scheme.